chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 Heckerman et al(1997) compare these two general learning and show that the scoring-based methods often have certain advantages over the CI-based methods, in terms of modeling a distribution.
 However, Friedman et al(1997) show theoretically that the scoring-based methods may result in poor classifiers since a good classifier maximize a different function.
 In summary, the scoring-based methods are often less useful in practice.

+The general problem of computing the joint posterial probabilities in BN is NP-hard(Cooper 1990).
+To reduce the complexity, Some restrictions need to be imposed on the level of interaction between attributes.
 #### Naive Bayes

 #### Tree Augmented Naive Bayes